Mauuron/humidity_tracker/documentation.md

 ### 7. **Addition**: Two sensors and check for invalid values

 Since I have two DHT22 sensors, I adapted the script to measure with both sensors but write the average value into the chart.
 Additionally, I sometimes got alerts saying the humidity is something like 8000% or the temperature suddenly is something like 1°C or 80°C. Although I only plot the average of the last fifteen values, the react still triggers because one value has been absolutely wrong.
 To avoid that, I check if the measured value is higher or lower than a certain value.
 If so, I write the values measure one minute (since I write every 60 seconds) ago.
-Here is the responding code:
+Here is the responding code (you also find it as a python file in the repository):

 ```python
 import thingspeak